Mystikil/MapEditor/README.md

 TIBIA TRADE:
 https://discord.gg/BtrYU3tn7a

-ADVERTISE YOUR OT SERVER WITH IDLER_PL CONTACT IDLER_PL ON DISCORD.
+ADVERTISE YOUR OT SERVER WITH Idler_pl ON DISCORD.

 This is a map editor for game servers that derivied from [OpenTibia](https://github.com/opentibia/server) server project.